 Implement a third-party risk management process

-Apart from the internal aspects of fraud, it is equally as important to remember that fraud can happen with any external connections your organisation may have including suppliers, consumers, investors and so on.
+Apart from the internal aspects of fraud, it is equally as important to remember that fraud can happen with any external connections your organization may have including suppliers, consumers, investors and so on.
 It is vital to ensure that you are conducting third-party risk management to avoid such an instance.
-CRI® Group’s private but professionally developed 3PRM™ facilities aid organisations in proactively abating risks from third-party associations, safeguarding your organisation from legal responsibility, brand damage, and any other impairment to the organisation.
-Regardless of where your organisation is in terms of the stages of development, our 3PRM™ solution is the perfect solution for eradicating exterior risks associated with your progress.
+CRI® Group’s private but professionally developed 3PRM™ facilities aid organizations in proactively abating risks from third-party associations, safeguarding your organization from legal responsibility, brand damage, and any other impairment to the organization.
+Regardless of where your organization is in terms of the stages of development, our 3PRM™ solution is the perfect solution for eradicating exterior risks associated with your progress.
 The 3PRM™ restructures the third-party risk management process through scalability and efficiencies – from third-party risk identification to assessment.

 Fraud can be an incredibly formidable task and with more legislation looking to be implemented regarding reporting fraud, you must keep yourself aware of it.
 Overall, the process of preventing fraud can be an extensive one, but one whose benefits outweigh the onerous course.
 Protect your organization from liability, business interruption and brand damage by partnering with the CRI® Group.
 Our 3PRM solution address various specific areas, including:

 - Third-Party Integrity Due Diligence & Screening: ensures global compliance, provides adequate monitoring & protection against potential litigation;